 You can make use of the lockers available at both sites when visiting the library.
-Please make use of the lockers to store your bags, jackets and coats as they cannot be taken into the library with you.
+You have the option of storing bags, jackets and other items in the lockers provided for the duration of the library use.

 You will be given a locker key on the Lichtenberg Campus upon payment of a deposit.

 You will need a EUR 1,00 or 2,00 coin to use the lockers on the Schöneberg Campus.